rudolfce/scrapper/README.md

 - name - string compatible type;
 - username - string compatible type;
 - bio - string compatible type;
+- location - string compatible type;
-- location - string compatible type.
+- query_date - string compatible type.

 Once the database is set, the file db\_data.json must be edited to match the details of your newly set environment.
 Since I use SQLAlchemy for database interface and use only